Student Rights Under the Family Educational Rights and Privacy Act

 You may opt in or opt out of the release of directory information by filing a Request to Restrict Release of Directory Information form with the Records and Registration office.

+We are required to release additional information to comply with US financial aid regulations.
 The University will release student information made under the Solomon Amendment (10 USC Section 983) by Department of Defense recruiters.
-Accordingly, students may not opt out of this type of release.
+Accordingly, students may not opt out of these types of release.

 Right to Review and Amend Records